Being “fully-booked” is not the answer…

 You are the leader of your company, not simply the practitioner doing the client services.
 You set the vision for the business and then lead it to get there.

-In a resilient business, you can take vacations without your business shutting down.
+In a Resilient Business, you can take vacations without your business shutting down.
 You can take care of a sick child or parent and your business continues without you.
 You can focus on teaching other practitioners and expand your impact tenfold rather than being stuck in the day-to-day.

-When you create a resilient business, you show up for the world in a bigger, better and more powerful way than ever.
-As more and more people are seeking ways to live healthier lives, to reconnect with themselves and nature, to dismantle systems of oppression, to catalyze liberation, and to be part of a movement to create a more just and sustainable world, we need effective practitioners, teachers, and healers to help and lead.
+When you create a resilient business, you show up for the world in a bigger, better and more powerful way than ever before.
+As more and more people are seeking ways to live healthier lives, to reconnect with themselves and nature, to dismantle systems of oppression, to catalyze liberation and to be part of a movement to create a more just and sustainable world, we need effective practitioners, teachers, and healers to help and lead.
 I believe that this is the beginning of a revolution and evolution.